 Thus, Sleight’s house vividly demonstrates the aporia Jameson identifies: that the truth of experience is not fully coincident with where it occurs.
 In Gordon’s thinking, such a problem is social and ghostly in nature and inspires an imaginative and ethical injunction also serving as a warning against the gentrification of the mind: ‘We need to know where we live in order to imagine living elsewhere.
 We need to imagine living elsewhere before we can live there’ (2008: 5).
 For Hel, elsewhere and here are enmeshed in the house that simultaneously belongs to two universes and demonstrates how space is both materially and imaginatively constructed.

 Sleight’s home therefore embodies what Gaston Bachelard calls ‘the dialectics of inside and outside’ (2014: 231).
 Though he frequently refers to the relationship between domestic and exterior space as one of hostility or ‘dynamic rivalry between house and universe’ (2014: 67), Bachelard’s phenomenological approach insists on the primacy of the imagination rather than ‘a reinforced geometrism’ of fixed definitions (2014: 231).
-Concepts such as size and space, inside and outside, are constructed imaginatively, so the ineluctable individuality of each imagination means that different people ‘[cannot] live the qualifying epithets attached to inside and outside in the same way’ (2014: 231).
+Concepts such as size and space, inside and outside, are constructed imaginatively, so the ineluctable individuality of each imagination means that different people ‘[cannot] live the qualifying epithets attached to inside and outside in the same way’ (2014: 231, original emphasis).
 Thus, the poetic expression of language disrupts supposedly objective definitions and opens multiple, ambiguous meanings.
 Drawing on one of his favoured images of the door, Bachelard describes the human as ‘half-open being’ (2014: 237), unable imaginatively to conceive of the intimate interior without reference to the outside.
 Indeed, ‘[o]ften it is from the very fact of concentration in the most restricted intimate space that the dialectics of inside and outside draws its strength’ (2014: 244).
 Bounded by the imagination, ‘[o]utside and inside are both intimate – they are always ready to be reversed’ (2014: 233) and resist strict dichotomies.

 Despite its occasional quixotic excesses, its nostalgia for rural childhood and its presumptuously romantic attitude towards ‘the space we love’ (2014: 19), Bachelard’s Poetics of Space implies a supplementary relationship predicting the work of Derrida: inside can only be defined and understood in connection with outside, and the individual’s emotional orientation is shaped by that connection.
 In Chess’s novel, the supplementary relationship of inside and outside is heightened by the multiverse: Sleight’s house, physically located in contemporary Brooklyn, is an unbounded, uncanny space imaginatively haunted by its connection to the Brooklyn from which the UDPs evacuated.
 It is ‘divergent’ because it exists in different dimensions and embodies difference.